 How to become part of the research and training hub:

-- CST builds on existing Masters and Doctoral programmes at Stellenbosch University (anchor to existing programmes below).
+- CST builds on existing Masters and Doctoral programmes at Stellenbosch University.

 - Students are required to choose from the existing research themes.

-- Research topics allocated to students will be closely aligned with the five research themes, and will be conducted in conjunction with the transdisciplinary case studies (TDC’s).
+- Research topics allocated to students will be closely aligned with the six research themes, and will be conducted in conjunction with the transdisciplinary case studies (TDC’s).

 - Prospective students are supervised by CST-affiliated staff.